fission-codes/fission-server/design/README.md

 ## Full Account

 The core of the account system: Full Accounts.
-These are the people that we have direction relationships with.
+These are the people that we have direct relationships with.
 This anology only goes so far, but it's like setting up a root (AWS) IAM account.
 As such, we MUST record their username and email.
 They also get attached Volume storage out of the box.

 A Full Account has the following fields: